Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Implementation Details

 \subsubsection{Math-related dataset}

+For \textbf{mathematical} reasoning tasks, where correctness can be verified automatically against gold-standard answers.
+Following~\citep{yang2025not}, we train on datasets that combine symbolic manipulation and arithmetic word problems, using a binary reward signal: $1$ if the final boxed answer matches the reference solution and $0$ otherwise.
+The training corpus includes diverse math reasoning prompts designed to encourage structured derivations rather than direct guessing.
+For evaluation, we adopt multiple benchmarks that are standard in math-focused RLVR research: \texttt{Olympiad Bench}~\citep{he2024olympiadbench}, \texttt{Minerva}~\citep{lewkowycz2022solving}, \texttt{MATH-500}~\citep{hendrycks2021measuring}, \texttt{AMC 2022-2023} and \texttt{AIME 2024}.
+For the first three benchmarks, evaluation is conducted using greedy decoding.
+For AMC and AIME, consistent with standard practice, we generate 16 responses per question and report the mean accuracy across these samples (avg@16).

-As mentioned in Section~\ref{sec:exp-setup}, inspired by ~\citep{yang2025not}, we carry out additional experiments on two math-focused datasets, DSR-Uniform ($10,000$ problems, evenly covering difficulty levels) and ORZ ($57.000$ problems).
-In line with prior studies, we adopt \texttt{Qwen2.5-7B} ~\citep{yang2025qwen3} as the base model.
+Inspired by~\citep{yang2025not}, we carry out experiments on two math-focused training datasets, DSR-Uniform ($10,000$ problems, evenly covering difficulty levels) and ORZ ($57,000$ problems).
+In line with prior studies, we adopt \texttt{Qwen2.5-7B}~\citep{yang2025qwen3} as the base model.
 In this setting, no instruction-tuned templates are applied; instead, we employ a simple prompt directly.